skonfig/__nsd/type/__nsd_server/man.rst

 DESCRIPTION
 -----------

-This type can be used to install the NSD server daemon and manage it's server configuration (in ``/etc/nsd/nsd.conf`` that is).
+This type can be used to install the NSD server daemon and manage its server configuration (in ``/etc/nsd/nsd.conf`` that is).

 Distribution default values will be kept in the config file, unless a parameter